Rahs0601/Rahs0601/README.md

 # 💫 About Me:
-Hi!
-My name is Rahul Shettigar and I am currently a student studying Electronics and Communication Engineering.
-In my free time, I enjoy learning about and working on projects related to programming, specifically using Python.
-I am also interested in machine learning and have been working on projects in this field as well.
-I love to build things and am always looking for new opportunities to explore and optimize solutions.
+Greetings!
+I go by the moniker "The Python Guy".
+I am currently pursuing a degree in Electronics and Communication Engineering and my name is Rahul Shettigar.
+During my leisure time, I indulge in the pursuit of knowledge and practical application of programming concepts, with a particular emphasis on Python.
+My interests also extend to machine learning, where I have been actively engaged in project development.
+I derive great satisfaction from building things and am constantly on the lookout for fresh prospects to enhance and refine my problem-solving skills.

 ## 🌐 Socials: